RestlessRabbits/Button/README.md

 The easiest way to connect a switch on an Arduino is to connect it between an input pin and ground, and use the internal pullup resistor to make sure it doesn't float.
 This is fine and dandy, but it can get a bit confusing, as a "pressed" button is logic level: low, while a "released" button is logic level: high.

 So to make it a bit more obvious what you're talking about, you can use a couple of handy shortcuts: `Button::PRESSED` and `Button::RELEASED` which map to the expected values.

+**Addition**
+If you'd rather want to use an external circuit with a pulldown-resistor, you can still use this simple & clean library.
+Just add the parameter false when declaring your buttons to achieve the desired behaviour.

 License
 -------